Dull1337/overhax-fn/README.md

 note : since people are stupid i decided to be more clear.

-the source was originally (or partially, this is disrupt's pasted version) made by dano20zombie, the same person who made FortUpdater. he sold the source to disrupt1337 and now he thinks he's a dev
+the source was originally (or partially, this is disrupt's pasted version) made by dano20zombie, the same person who made FortUpdater. he sold the source to disrupt1337 and now he thinks he's a dev, it isn't actually oracle + maven, i just first reffered to it as oracle + maven because that's what it seemed to be at first.

 people wouldn't stop pasting it so here we go (specifically the retard zerax/virtualization/furiosdestruct/astro the 12 year old)